Run an Appchain Node on GCP

 4. Click the Deploy button and wait for the console to confirm the resources are running.

-5. SSH into your Compute Engine VM and edit the following files.
+5. SSH into your Compute Engine VM and edit the following files (as root user).
 Coordinate with Syndicate to make sure you are setting the correct appchain-specific overrides in each file.

 6. Spin up all services in docker: